by Jeff Dobbins, OSCF Board member

 Finally, there is the Oregon High School Chess Team Association.
 The OHSCTA runs the team chess event for high school (and, this year, for middle school players as well).
 It’s been around for a long time, like the OMSI event, but it’s much more team-oriented.
 That said, the state event (usually end of Feb / early March) is open to all MS & HS players.
 Many of the schools play in “leagues” in the months leading up to the state tournament.
 The Leagues vary in style and precise format from location to location, with the Portland Area league being the most generous regarding encouraging a wide variety of unaffiliated players to participate.
 Other leagues have usually, though not always, been stricter, treating this preliminary play as a “closed event,” only available to teams from schools within their league.
 But these are almost all team events.
 Play in the leagues has, to my knowledge, never been a prerequisite for registering for OHSCTA state.

 So that’s it.
-Yeah, the multiplicity of groups is a little silly, in some ways, but OSCF’s motto is more chess, more kids, more fun, and so there you go!
+Yeah, the multiplicity of groups is a little silly, in some ways, but OSCF’s motto is more kids, more chess, more fun, and so there you go!